Disaster recovery efforts are underway for businesses and residents affected by the severe storms/flooding of 2016 and Hurricane Harvey 2017.

-Grant Update (last updated 3/26/2018): The State of Texas has announced that $500 million in 2017 hazard mitigation grant funding is now available.
+Grant Update (last updated 5/31/2018): Earlier in the year, the State of Texas announced that $500 million in 2017 hazard mitigation grant funding is available for local governments.
 The hazard mitigation grant is a competitive grant that requires both Texas Division of Emergency Management and FEMA approval.
-Fort Bend County is working to submit several applications for infrastructure improvements and drainage projects.
+As of May 2018, Fort Bend County continues to work on several applications for infrastructure improvements and drainage projects.

 Community Development Block Grant – Disaster Recovery 2017

 Grant Update (last updated 5/31/2018): In February 2018, the US Department of Housing and Urban Development allocated $5 billion in Community Development Block Grant – Disaster Recovery funding to Texas for 2017.
 This funding is administered through the Texas General Land Office and is primarily for housing projects and programs in low-to-moderate income areas.